thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Fetching configuration file from child device to cloud

-A configuration file snapshot is fetched from an external device as illustrated below.
+A configuration file snapshot is fetched from a child-device as illustrated below.

 ```mermaid
 sequenceDiagram